kelly159951/ROLL/docs_roll/docs/English/UserGuide/algorithms/RAFT_Plus_Plus.md

 ### Core Parameter Descriptions

 - `adv_estimator`: Advantage estimator type, set to "reinforce", which is the core configuration of RAFT++ algorithm
+- `norm_mean_type`: Mean type for reward normalization: the options are "batch", "group", "running", or None; the default is None
-- `reward_norm`: Reward normalization type, optional values are "batch", "group", "running", null, default value is null
+- `norm_std_type`: Std type for reward normalization: the options are "batch", "group", "running", or None; the default is None
-- `reward_shift`: Whether to only subtract mean in reward normalization, default value is false
-- `reward_scale`: Whether to only divide by standard deviation in reward normalization, default value is false
 - `whiten_advantages`: Whether to whiten advantage values, default value is false

 ### PPO Related Parameters